GibsDev/gibsdev.com/public/posts/webhook-deployment.md

 ### Parsing the webhook and acting accordingly

 First we need to detect if the master branch has received an update compared to our local repo state.

+In the early stages of the website when there will be frequent updates it makes sense just to public all changes to the master branch.
+However in a larger production environment it might make more sense to listen for "deployment" webhooks from github and only make changes when those occur.
+I would like to make a tool for doing that and create a separate post for that in the future.

 THIS FEATURE IS STILL A WORK IN PROGRESS.
 To be continued.